stelzinga/MF/MGT_80.Tools.md

 - Define: Target/expected Result
 - Deploy: as new something existing elsewhere
 - Design: something to be built by others
+- Discuss: a topic at one point (can act as a reminder)
 - Expand: something existing by adding to it
 - Explore: establish if something merits in eating into
 - Improve: something existing by automation etc.